 "I have to say one thing: I did not win; I dominated the race from start to finish and that makes me feel a bit big.
 Who know how my parents will react to it: it is not just Michael anymore".

-A 2nd place does not, of course, satisfy the Anglo-German giant, given that the two Silver monopolized the front row which was thwarted at the start.
+A 2nd place does not satisfy the Anglo-German giant, since the two Silver Arrows monopolized the front row in qualifying.
 Coulthard admits:

 "From how fast he was going, I thought he was making four-five pitstops.
-Then after 20 laps, I realized: does he want to make only one stop?"
+I was interested to know how quick he'd be in the race itself.
+I then found out, after 20 laps, that he wanted to make a one stop.
+I was hoping I would be faster."

-What were the causes for McLaren being so slow in the race?
-For Coulthard, there were two:
+What were the causes for McLaren’s lack of pace in the race?
+According to Coulthard, there were two reasons behind this performance:

 "The situation in the championship is similar to the one I had a year ago, which makes me a little more optimistic".

 What about Ron Dennis?
-The fact that he was beaten by his fried Williams does not placate the bitterness:
+The fact that he was beaten by his friend Williams does not placate the bitterness:

 "You see, I am a bad loser and I am not ashamed to admit it.
 To get them from Frank does not change things much".

-Still in the lead of the championship, although level-on-points with Coulthard, Michael Schumacher does not hide his joy for his brother’ success and tells about his race:
+Michael Schumacher is still leading the drivers’ championship, although level-on-points with Coulthard.
+The world championship does not hide his joy for his brother’ success while talking about his race:

 "I am very happy for him.
 Other times, I had come close to achieving the feat, now it was big.
 We are the first brothers to win together in Formula 1 and we achieve this result: mom and dad would be proud of us".

-Someone points out to him that he should be say for Ferrari’s result, but he retorts:
+Someone points out that he should be unhappy about Ferrari’s result.
+He retorts:

-Michael talks like an older brother but does forget that Ralf is also his rival:
+Michael talks like an older brother.
+Nevertheless, he does not forget that Ralf is also his rival:

 "What the debrief ended and I exited from our motorhome, I said to others in the team that now our problem will be my brother".

-The joke, to which not everyone laughed at, is needed to not let the disappointment show Schumacher knows that the road for the championship become even more complicated, and Williams’ return to competitiveness plays a decisive role in Ferrari’s future headaches.
+Schumacher does not want to show his disappointment.
+He thus makes a joke that not everyone laughs at.
+The Ferrari driver knows that the road for the championship has become even more complicated.
+Furthermore, Williams’ competitiveness could play a decisive role in Ferrari’s future headaches.

-After congratulating Ralf and the Williams team, Michael closes the post-race interview with a little bit of self-criticism when talking about his disastrous race:
+Michael congratulates Ralf and the Williams team.
+He closes the post-race interview by self-criticizing his disastrous race:

-"First of all, the choice of the hard compound tires.
+"First of all, the choice of the hard compound tyres.
 Let's get this straight: we all agreed with the choice but we thought that it could have gone better.
 It did not work in quali but it is my fault.
 I would have started higher without that mistake.
 Starting behind was our second issue.
 Look at Barrichello: he finished the race in 3rd when he started behind me so that means that that choice was not so bad.
 Nothing went quite right in my race.
-I started terribly, then the gearbox had a glitch issue and finally, I had the right front tire drop.
-By analysing the tire, we saw that it was not punctured.
-We lost tire pressure due to the rim.
-Stopping to change tires was useless.
+I started terribly, then the gearbox had a glitch issue and finally, I had the right front tyre drop.
+By analysing the tyre, we saw that it was not punctured.
+We lost tyre pressure due to the rim.
+Stopping to change tyres was useless.
 The rim was compromised which affected the brakes.
 It was too dangerous to continue like that.
 I consulted with Ross Brown on the radio and told me: let’s retire, otherwise you would take too many risks".

 "We had an elastic strategy.
 We could do one thing or the other according to the evolution of the race.
 The temperature should have been less warm than it was.
 In short, a set of things, it went all wrong".